-Overall, it is considered the proposed lots can feasibly be serviced and any adverse effects will be no more than minor.
+The Applicant has agreed to the servicing conditions recommended by Mr Bayliss, as forming part of the application.
+Overall, it is considered the proposed lots can feasibly be serviced and any adverse effects on the wider environment will be no more than minor.